-XML sitemaps is primarily aimed at search engines and their bots and web crawlers to give them a better overview of your website structure.
+XML sitemaps are primarily aimed at search engines and their bots and web crawlers to give them a better overview of your website structure.
 This enables the crawlers to easily access all pages on your website as well as all relevant info about it.
-This is typically a URL to the page, last updated date and any language variants of the page.
-By knowing the structure of your website, it lets search engines crawl your website intelligently and makes sure that all pages on your website is in their search index.
+This is typically a URL to the page, the last updated date, and any language variants of the page.
+Knowing the structure of your website, it lets search engines crawl your website intelligently and makes sure that all pages on your website are in their search index.
 Having an XML sitemap for your website is considered an SEO best practice.

 - What is an XML sitemap?

 - What does an XML sitemap look like?

 - Why submit an XML sitemap to Google?